balkisch1/QuizMaster---Test-Your-Skills-with-Quizzes/README.md

 ## Homepage Explore, Learn, and Challenge Yourself!
 Key Features:

--Wide Range of Quizzes: Access to a large variety of quizzes from the Open Trivia Database API, covering numerous categories such as general knowledge, science, entertainment, and more.
+🧠 Extensive Quiz Selection: Explore a diverse collection of quizzes from the Open Trivia Database API, spanning various categories like general knowledge, science, entertainment, and more.
--Category Filters: Easily filter quizzes by category to find the ones that interest you the most.
+🔍 Category Filters: Effortlessly browse quizzes by category to find the ones that match your interests.
--Search Functionality: A powerful search bar to quickly locate specific quizzes by name or topic.
+⚡ Advanced Search: Use the robust search feature to quickly find quizzes based on name or topic.

 ![Homepage](https://github.com/balkisch1/QuizMaster---Test-Your-Skills-with-Quizzes/blob/master/Capture%20d'%C3%A9cran%202025-01-08%20160940.png?raw=true)